-Let’s try to make things easier for you by knowing what these sealers are, how they help and what are the real options for you.
+Let’s try to make things easier for you by knowing what these radon sealants are, how they help, and what are the real options for you.

-The gas is generally formed by the decaying of small amounts of radioactive uranium that may occur naturally in all rocks and soils (including at our home concrete).
+The gas is naturally formed due to decaying small amounts of radioactive metals (uranium, thorium, or radium) that may occur in all rocks and soils, including in our home concrete.

-Special test kits and detectors are needed to be able to detect the radioactive gas, and so we must know if the levels of radon radiation in our homes are safe for our health on a day-to-day basis.
+Special test kits and detectors are needed to detect radioactive gas so that we can know if the levels of radon radiation in our homes are safe for our health on a day-to-day basis.

-Radon is common in homes throughout the U.S. A survey by EPA revealed that, 1 in 15 US homes has high levels of radon.
+Radon is common in homes throughout the U.S. and other parts of the world.
+A survey by EPA revealed that 1 in 15 US homes has high radon levels.

-The levels may however vary/depend on the geographic regions and season (summer or winter).
+The levels may vary depending on the geographic region and season (summer or winter).

-If you are planning to buy a home, its recommended to get the house inspected for the levels of radon.
+If you are planning to buy a home, getting the house inspected for the levels of radon is recommended.

-Radon sealer is a type of permanent sealer which is designed to keep any gaps, cracks, or seams tightly shut.
+Radon sealer is a type of permanent sealer designed to keep any gaps, cracks, or seams tightly shut.